jcalazan/ansible-django-stack/README.md

 This repo already has `deploy` tags specified for tasks that are likely needed to run during deployment in most Django environments.

 ## Advanced Options

+### Changing the Ubuntu release

+The [Vagrantfile](Vagrantfile) imports the official Ubuntu 16.04 LTS (64-bit PC) Vagrant box from Canonical, before provisioning it.
+To use Ubuntu 14.04 LTS instead, change the `config.vm.box` setting to `ubuntu/trusty64`.
+To use a 32-bit PC box, change the `config.vm.box` setting to `ubuntu/xenial32` or `ubuntu/trusty32`.

 ### Using Python 3